Summer Programs for High School Students at Penn

 - Residential Services at Penn

-Some of the most rewarding JKCP summer academic programs at the University of Penn include pre-college courses in U.S. Law, Medicine, Business Leadership, Sports Management, Technology, Art and our internationally acclaimed Model UN program.
+Some of the most rewarding JKCP summer academic programs at the University of Penn include pre-college courses in Medicine, Business Leadership, Sports Management, Technology, Art and our internationally acclaimed Model UN program.
 Enjoy on-campus living and fun activities while meeting new friends from all over the world.

 Discover College Life at One of the Top American Universities